LTER Zöbelboden - Austria

 The Zöbelboden was established in 1992 as the only Integrated Monitoring station in Austria under the UN Convention on long-range transboundary air pollution (CLRTAP).
 In 2006 it became part of LTER Austria.
-The Zöbelboden covers a small forested catchment (90 ha) of a karstic mountain range (500 to 950 m above sea level) in the Kalkalpen national park.
-Monitoring and research is focussing on air pollution effects on forested catchments and its interaction with climate change.
+The Zöbelboden covers a small forested catchment (90 ha) of a karstic mountain range (500 to 950 m above sea level) in the Kalkalpen National Park.
+Monitoring and research is focussing on climate change effects on forest ecosystems, the forest carbon and nitrogen cycle, biodiversity, and air pollution effects on forested catchments.
 The Zöbelboden represents one of the best known karst catchments in Europe with long-term data series of the major components of its ecosystems.
-The Zöbelboden is managed by the Umweltbundesamt GmbH.
-Sampling of chemical specimen is done by local staff.
-Chemical analyses are carried out by the laboratory of the Umweltbundesamt in Vienna.
+The site is part of many national and international monitoring and research networkds (ICP Integrated Monitoring, EMEP, LTER, forestREplot, SoilTemp, LifePlan, IG-L, EU NEC-D, etc.).
+The Zöbelboden is managed by the Environement Agency Austria with technical support of the Kalkalpen National Park and the Austrian Federal Forests.

 General Characteristics and Status

 Affiliation and Network Specific Information

 LTER Europe✔This site is a verified "LTER Europe" member.

 European Monitoring and Evaluation Programme (EMEP)✖The affiliation of this site with "European Monitoring and Evaluation Programme (EMEP)" is not verified by the network on DEIMS-SDR.